When You Finish Saving the World

 When You Finish Saving the World is an Audible Original audio first production audio drama published on August 4, 2020 by American actor, author, and playwright Jesse Eisenberg.
 It won the 2021 Audie Award for "Original Work".

 Plot

-When You Finish Saving the World tells the story of three individuals working to understand each other and themselves: Nathan, a father learning to connect with his newborn son; Rachel, a young college student seeking to find her place in a relationship and in life, before marriage to Nathan; and Ziggy, their son, a teenager hoping to figure out where he came from, and where he's headed.
-The shifts between time frames in these characters' lives span more than a decade and depicts the complexities of growing up, having children, and fitting in.
+When You Finish Saving the World tells the story of three individuals working to understand each other and themselves: Nathan, a father learning to connect with his newborn son; Rachel, a young college student seeking to find her place in a relationship and in life, before marriage to Nathan; and Ziggy, their son, a teenager hoping to figure out where he came from, and where he is headed.
+The shifts between time frames in these characters' lives span over thirty years and depicts the complexities of growing up, having children, and fitting in.